hbctraining/variant_analysis/lessons/variant_calling.md

 >
 ><details>
 >  <summary><b>Click here for details for creating a FASTA index file in <code>samtools</code></b></summary>
 >    <br>FASTA index files for reference sequences are fairly common requirements for a variety of NGS software packages. <code>Picard</code> currently does not feature an ability to create a FASTA index file.
 However, <code>samtools</code> is a very popular tool that is used for a variety of processes for processing BAM/SAM files, but it also includes functionality for the creation of FASTA index files.
-First, we will need to load the `gcc` and `samtools` modules:
+First, we will need to load the <code>gcc</code> and <code>samtools</code> modules:
 >
 >  <pre>
 >  module load gcc/6.2.0